harisankar-krishna-swamy/django_hmac_authentication/README.md

 * Authentication class `HMACAuthentication`
 * Reject requests earlier than configured timeout
 * Supports `HMAC-SHA512`, `HMAC-SHA384`, `HMAC-SHA256`
+* HMAC secret can be shared out of band or obtained with a configured url
 # 1. Github
 https://github.com/harisankar-krishna-swamy/django_hmac_authentication